-For VMware virtual machines, you can restore full VMs, guest files and folders, or disk files, and you can restore a disk and attach it to an existing VM.
+For VMware virtual machines, you can restore full VMs, guest files and folders, or virtual machine disk (VMDK) files, and you can restore a disk and attach it to an existing VM.

 You can also convert a VMware VM backup to Hyper-V.

 You can configure a VMware hypervisor to perform IntelliSnap backups.
 From the snap copy, you can restore full VMs, restore a disk and attach it to an existing VM, and restore guest files and folders.